KawtharAlomran/202275440-KawtharAlomran-assignment4/docs/technical-documentation.md

 - Consistent spacing and rounded corners were applied for a modern appearance.
 - Color variables were used to maintain theme consistency.
 - A dark mode option was included to improve accessibility and user preference flexibility.
+- The skills section was designed with a filtering system to organize content and improve usability, allowing users to focus on specific categories.

 ## 8. User Experience